Usage of MLDSA and MLKEM in Go Language

 MLKEM

-- Key Encapsulation: The sender uses the recipient's public key to generate an encrypted message (cipher text) and a shared key.
+- Key Encapsulation: The sender uses the recipient's public key to generate an encrypted message (ciphertext) and a shared key.
 This encrypted message is initially transmitted to the recipient for their use.

 - Key Decapsulation: The recipient uses their private key to extract the shared key from the encrypted message.